Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the closed sector

 \item The almost complex structure should belong to the class $\mc{J}(M)$ of complex structures which are {\it (rescaled) contact type} on the cylindrical end \eqref{cylend}, meaning that for some $c > 0$,

 where $f$ is any function with $f(r) > 0$ and $f'(r) \geq 0$. \end{itemize}

-The following Proposition is well known, and in the formulation described here, appears in e.g., \cite{Ritter:2013aa, Abouzaid:2010kx}: \begin{prop} Assumptions \ref{assumption:nondegeneratecriticalpoints} and \ref{assumption:c0estimate} hold for this $M$ equipped with sufficiently generic choices of Liouville 1-form $\lambda$, $H_t$, and $J_t$. \end{prop} If $M$, $H_t$, and $J_t$ are specifically as above, we refer to the Floer co-chain complex $CF^*(M, H_t, J_t)$ and $J$ as above as the {\it symplectic co-chain complex} $SC^*(M)$ and the resulting cohomology group as {\it symplectic cohomology} $SH^*(M)$.
+A well known result (see e.g., \cite{Ritter:2013aa, Abouzaid:2010kx}) asserts that Assumption \ref{mainassumption} holds for the resulting spaces of broken Floer trajectories \eqref{brokenhamfloer}.
+Hence if $M$, $H_t$, and $J_t$ are as above, one has a well-defined Floer chain complex $CF^*(M, H_t, J_t)$, which we refer to as the {\em symplectic co-chain complex} $SC^*(M)$; this will be the Floer chain complex we use when working with wrapped Fukaya categories.
+We call the resulting cohomology group {\em symplectic cohomology} $SH^*(M)$.